William Whitaker (theologian): Academic career

 The marked ability with which he acquitted himself when presiding as "father of the philosophy act" at an academic commencement appears to have first brought him prominently into notice.
 He also became known as an indefatigable student of the scriptures, the commentators, and the schoolmen, and was very early in his career singled out by John Whitgift, at that time master of Trinity, for marks of special favour.
 On 3 February 1578 he was installed canon of Norwich Cathedral, and in the same year was admitted to the degree of B.D., and incorporated on 14 July at Oxford.
-In 1580 he was appointed by the crown to the regius professorship of divinity, to which Elizabeth shortly after added the chancellorship of St. Paul's, London, and from this time his position as the champion of the teaching of the Protestant and Reformed Church of England appears to have been definitely taken up.
+In 1580 he was appointed by the crown to the Regius Professorship of Divinity at the University of Cambridge, to which Elizabeth shortly after added the chancellorship of St. Paul's Cathedral, London, and from this time his position as the champion of the teaching of the Protestant and Reformed Church of England appears to have been definitely taken up.
 In 1582, on taking part in a disputation at commencement, he took for his thesis, Pontifex Romanus est ille Antichristus, quern futurum Scriptura prædixit, or, The Roman Pope is that Antichrist which the Scriptures Foretold.
 His lectures, as professor, afterwards published from shorthand notes taken by John Allenson, a fellow of St. John's, were mainly directed towards refuting Roman Catholic theologians, especially Robert Bellarmine and Thomas Stapleton.
-He also severely criticised the just-published Douay version of the New Testament, thereby becoming involved in a controversy with William Rainolds.
+He also severely criticised the just-published Rheims version of the New Testament, thereby becoming involved in a controversy with William Rainolds.

 His work, Disputatio de Sacra Scriptura contra hujus temporis papistas, inprimis Robertum Bellarminum, or Disputations on Holy Scripture, remains one of the premier volumes on the doctrine of Scripture, often under-appreciated, little read, but standing like a titan amongst the volumes of the English Reformed Churchman.
 One of the premier issues that divided and still divides informed Protestants from Roman Catholics is the question of the place of Scripture.
-Reformed Churchmmen like Whitaker, then like now, declared that the Scriptures alone are the rule of faith and practice whereas Roman Catholics assert co-equal veneration and co-authoritative roles between Scripture, traditions held by the Church and other unwritten issues.
+Reformed Churchmen like Whitaker, then like now, declared that the Scriptures alone are the rule of faith and practice whereas Roman Catholics assert co-equal veneration and co-authoritative roles between Scripture, traditions held by the Church and other unwritten issues.
 This debate is not new.
 William Whitaker forcefully and brilliantly championed the Protestant, Reformed and Anglican position in 1588.
 He deals with the number of canonical books, the authority of Scripture, the perspicuity (clarity) of Scripture, the proper interpretation of Scripture, and the perfection of Scripture against unwritten traditions.